-- ☐ Facilitate and support the development and implementation of weekly instructional guides for every student. - Collect, review, and update teacher examples for how weekly instruction and assignments have been communicated with parents/guardians and students since August 24, 2020. - Schedule a teacher leader meeting for the purpose of: - Reviewing teacher examples. - Identifying the components of the weekly instruction and assignment guides that will be consistent schoolwide. - If necessary, develop a schoolwide template. - Finalizing school expectations for use of the weekly instruction and assignment guide, when and how this will be communicated with parents/guardians and students; (e.g., daily schedule with times showing parents/guardians and students exactly where they need to be and how to get there for each cohort). - Communicate the weekly instruction and assignment guide expectations with school staff. - Establish a system for monitoring the weekly instruction and assignment guides. - o Plan, prepare, and implement communication plans for the school community. - Monitor and support each teacher's implementation of Canvas to ensure all requirements are met on a weekly basis. - Go to clever.ccsd.net and log in using your Active Directory credentials. - Select Log in as a staff. - Select Dashboard (Menu bar across the top). - Locate Clever for the school and select View details. - Under Portal Analytics, use the provided dropdown menus to identify the school's data sets.

-□ Ensure teachers:

-- Provide instruction for all students, facilitate virtual office hours, and conduct wellness checks for designated students who need extra academic and/or socialemotional support. - Ensure all students sign on through Clever to access Canvas and other instructional resources and tools. - Monitor students' progress and proactively communicate with parents/guardians and students regarding any areas of concern.
+- □ Facilitate and support the development and implementation of weekly instructional guides for every student. - Collect, review, and update teacher examples for how weekly instruction and assignments have been communicated with parents/guardians and students since August 24, 2020. - Schedule a teacher leader meeting for the following purposes: - Reviewing teacher examples. - Identifying the components of the weekly instruction and assignment guides that will be consistent schoolwide. - If necessary, develop a schoolwide template. - Finalizing school expectations for use of the weekly instruction and assignment guide, when and how this will be communicated with parents/guardians and students (e.g., daily schedule with times showing parents/guardians and students where they need to be and how to get to each cohort). - Communicate the weekly instruction and assignment guide expectations with school staff. - Establish a system for monitoring the weekly instruction and assignment guides. - Plan, prepare, and implement communication plans for the school community. - Monitor and support each teacher's implementation of Canvas to ensure all requirements are met on a weekly basis. - Go to clever.ccsd.net and log in using your Active Directory credentials. - Select Log in as a staff. - Select Dashboard (menu bar across the top). - Updated Language - Locate the "Clever in your school" section and select "View details" (located in the bottom right portion of the window). - Under Portal Analytics, use the provided dropdown menus to identify the school's data sets. - □ Ensure teachers: - Provide instruction for all students, facilitate virtual office hours, and conduct wellness checks for designated students who need extra academic and/or socialemotional support. - Ensure all students sign on through Clever to access Canvas and other instructional resources and tools. - Monitor students' progress and proactively communicate with parents/guardians and students regarding areas of concern.